Articles on: AI Agents

 Your booklet is only useful to someone who can read it.
 If you're sharing with a French-speaking client, a Spanish-speaking team, or an international audience, a booklet in English alone leaves them behind — not because they aren't interested, but because the language is a wall before the content even starts.

+The Language Specialist translates your booklet without touching your original design or layout.
 You don't need to hire a translator or manage a separate file.
 Run the agent, review the output, and your content is now accessible to an entirely new audience.

 How to Use the Language Specialist

-1. Click the AI Agents button at the top of the left-hand toolbar.
+2. Click the AI Agents button at the top of the left-hand toolbar.

-1. Click the Language Specialist to expand it, then select the language you want to generate.
+3. Click the Language Specialist to expand it, then select the language you want to generate.

-Only one language can be generated per activation.
+Only one language can be generated per run.
 Run the Language Specialist again to add more languages over time.
 Available languages: English, Français, Español, Deutsche, Nederlands, Italiano, 日本語, 한국어, 中文, عربى, עברית, Ελληνικά, Svenska, ไทย, Portugués

-1. To edit a page, navigate to it and click the pencil icon on that page.
-Make your changes and click the save icon to confirm. | You'll receive a confirmation message once your edits are saved.
+3. To edit a page, navigate to it and click the pencil icon.
+Make your changes and click the save icon to confirm.

-1. Click Full Page at the top of the preview to open the translation in a new browser tab for easier reviewing.
+4. Click Full Page at the top of the preview to open the translation in a new browser tab for easier reviewing.

-1. Readers access translations by clicking the Accessibility button in your navbar and selecting their language from the dropdown.
+5. Readers access translations by clicking the Accessibility button in your navbar and selecting their language from the dropdown.
 Only languages you've generated will appear as options.

 Disclaimer: Translated text is generated automatically and may not be a perfect verbatim copy of the original.
 The original source document in its native language will be considered the authoritative version.

-How This Impacts the Reader's Journey
+How This Impacts the Audience Journey

-Updated on: 18/03/2026
+Updated on: 10/08/2026

 Was this article helpful?